cast-org/figuration/docs/components/navs.md

 ## Base Nav

 Roll your own navigation style by extending the base `.nav` component.
-All CFW's nav components are built on top of this by specifying additional styles.
+All Figurations's nav components are built on top of this by specifying additional styles.
 Includes styles for the disabled state, but **not the active state**.

 {% example html %}
 <ul class="nav">